defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 ### ChainsawClub File Analysis

-Upon achieving a shell as `bobby`, I immediately noticed a directory called `projects` with a sub-directory within it called `ChainsawClub`.
+Upon achieving a shell as `bobby`, I immediately noticed a directory called `projects` containing a sub-directory called `ChainsawClub`.
 The contents of the `ChainsawClub` directory are as follows:

 ```python
 bobby@chainsaw:~/projects$ cd ChainsawClub && ls -al